 As there is only one volume, the SimScale platform automatically assigns the material to the flow volume.
 All you need to do here is hit the ‘Check’ button at the top of the panel.

 Default values for initial condition parameters are usually enough.
-Note that those should not affect the end result of your simulation.
-However, if these parameters are estimated correctly, the solution will converge faster and the overall convergence stability will improve.
+Note that those should not affect the result of your simulation.
+However, if these parameters are estimated reasonably, the solution will converge faster and the overall convergence stability will improve.

 Options for defining boundary conditions for flow simulations